UNSPLITTING THE WORLD

 UN-SPLITTING THE WORLD

 Our pre-modern, non-western Scriptures seem relatively free from this psychosis.
-The Judeo-Christian worldview offends us repeatedly with nuance, paradox, and complexity.
-Pharisees are rebuked.
-Stone-throwers are hugged, not because they are right but because everyone is wrong.
-The overarching trajectory of history, according to the Bible, is a movement towards shalom: ‘the reconciliation of all things together in Christ.’
+The Judeo-Christian worldview offends the modern mind repeatedly with nuance, paradox, and the complexity of our human heart.
+Its overarching trajectory is towards shalom: ‘the reconciliation of all things together in Christ.’
 (2 Cor.
 5)

-The Psalmist wraps poetry around it, of course.
-Here’s one of my favourites: “Mercy and truth have met together; righteousness and peace have kissed each other.”
+The Psalmist wraps poetry around it: “Mercy and truth have met together; righteousness and peace have kissed each other.”
 (85:10)

 What an exquisite picture for our world today (for my life today) where, all too often, mercy and truth are locked in mortal combat.